Peppermint-Chocolate/ECE344-operating-systems/README.md

-This repository contains the lab solutions for ECE344
+This repository contains the labs for ECE344